Westmoreland Mining Holdings LLC v. Government of Canada

 Factual overview and nature of the claim

-This case is governed by the arbitral rules of the United Nations Commission on International Trade Law (UNCITRAL).
+This case was governed by the arbitral rules of the United Nations Commission on International Trade Law (UNCITRAL).
 Documents related to this case can be viewed at the website of the International Centre for Settlement of Investment Disputes.

 - Date Modified: